COINtoolbox/RESSPECT_old/README.md

 The current version runs in Python-3.7 or higher and it was not tested on Windows.

-We recommend that you work within a `virtual environment <https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/>`_.
+We recommend that you work within a [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).

 To set up the enviroment clone this repository, navigate to its location in the terminal and do::